Co-Founder & CPO at Avesha

 Kubernetes Services: KubeSlice governs namespace management and application isolation by managing Kubernetes objects, namespaces, and RBAC rules for better operational efficiency.
 KubeSlice enables sharding or “slicing” of clusters for a set of environments, teams or applications that would expect to be reasonably isolated but share common compute resources and the Kubernetes control plane.

-Network Services: Kubernetes clusters need the ability to fully integrate connectivity and pod to pod communications with namespace propagation across clusters.
+Network Services: Kubernetes clusters need the ability to fully integrate connectivity with namespace propagation across clusters.
 Existing intra-cluster communication remains local to the cluster utilizing the CNI interface.
 Native KubeSlice configuration allows for isolation of network traffic between clusters by creating an overlay network for inter-cluster communication.
-KubeSlice accomplishes this by adding a second interface to the pod allowing for local traffic to remain on the CNI interface, and traffic bound for external clusters route over the overlay network, to its destination pod, making KubeSlice CNI agnostic.
+KubeSlice accomplishes this by enabling pod-to-pod networking across clusters, i.e. adding a second interface to the pod allowing for local traffic to remain on the CNI interface, and traffic bound for external clusters route over the overlay network, to its destination pod, making KubeSlice multi-cluster CNI agnostic.

 KubeSlice preserves the first principle of Kubernetes, i.e. the ability to talk to any pod in a cluster, by the creation of Slices, which enables pod to pod communication seamlessly.
 KubeSlice slice interconnect solves the complex problem of overlapping IP addresses between cloud providers, data centers, and edge locations.

 Multitenancy & Isolation: KubeSlice enables the creation of multiple logical Slices in a single cluster or a group of clusters to address true isolation all the way from the network to the application domain.

 KubeSlice, because of its simple deployment & robust capabilities, can be the platform of choice for the following enterprise use cases: